dedroot/OmegaPSToolkit/README.md

 * This tool is for educational purposes only, the use of **OmegaPSToolkit** on a target without its consent is totally **illegal!** I will not take any responsibility if this program is used explicitly
 ## **Credit & Copyrights**
 ```
-         The OmegaPSToolkit is a product of PSociety™ by Thomas Pellissier aka MyMeepSQL / th300905!
+         The OmegaPSToolkit is a product of PSociety™ by Thomas Pellissier aka MyMeepSQL !
                      Copyright (C) 2021-2022 © PSociety™.
 All rights reserved.

-     This tool has been created and designed from scratch by Thomas Pellissier aka MyMeepSQL / th300905.
+     This tool has been created and designed from scratch by Thomas Pellissier aka MyMeepSQL.
 ```
 ## **Changelogs**
 All new changes compared to _**OmegaPSToolkit**_ can be found _[here](https://github.com/MyMeepSQL/OmegaPSToolkit/blob/test_v1/CHANGLOG.md)_.